pegnet/pegnet/README.md

 * Have factom-walletd open
 * Start Pegnet

-On first startup there will be some delay while the bytemap is shuffled.
-It will only start mining at the beginning of a block also.
+On first startup there will be a delay while the hash bytemap is generated.
+Mining will only begin at the start of each ten minute block.

 # Contributing
 * Join [Discord](https://discord.gg/V6T7mCW) and chat about it with lovely people!